vmware-archive/old-weblogic-buildpack/README.md

 ## Examples

-Refer to [WlsSampleApp](resources/wls/WlsSampleApp.war), a sample web application packaged with sample configurations under the resources/wls folder of the buildpack.
+Refer to [WlsSampleWar](resources/wls/WlsSampleApp.war), a sample web application packaged with sample configurations under the resources/wls folder of the buildpack.
+There is also a sample ear file [WlsSampleApp.ear](resources/wls/WlsSampleApp.ear) under the same location.

 ## Buildpack Development and Testing
 * There are 3 stages in the buildpack: `detect`, `compile` and `release`.
 These can be invoked manually for sandbox testing.